 - 1/4 cup Parmesan cheese

-- Prepare the chicken: Marinate the chicken with coriander, basil, crushed red pepper, 1 garlic glove, black pepper and some salt for at least 30min.
+- Prepare the chicken: Marinate the chicken with coriander, basil, crushed red pepper, 1 garlic glove, black pepper and some salt.

-- In a non-stick pan, add the chicken with 1 tbsp olive oil and cook at medium to medium-high heat, stirring occasionally for 5-6 minutes until the chicken is done.
-Add the parsley, stir in for about a minute and turn the heat off.
+- In a non-stick pan, cook the chicken with 1 tbsp olive oil at medium to medium-high heat, flipping the for 5-6 minutes until the chicken is done.
 Let it cool off a little, before you add it to the salad.

 - Make the dressing: in a small bowl whisk yogurt, vinegar, tamari, 1 garlic clove and mustard together.

-- Making the salad: In a large salad bowl add the lettuce, cabbage, olives, avocado, chicken, walnuts, sesame seeds.
+- Making the salad: In a large salad bowl add the lettuce, parsley, cabbage, olives, avocado, chicken, walnuts (optional), scallions sesame seeds.
 Add the dressing, Parmesan cheese, mix well and add salt and pepper to taste.
 Enjoy!